raymas/enigma-machine/README.md

 - a keyboard for user input,
 - multiple rotors which are rotating parts that perform the cipher operation using a scrambled electrical wiring,
-- a front panel plugboard allowing an additionnal substitution.
-This make the deciphering operation insanely more difficult (over 150,738,274,937,250 additionnal substitutions using 10 pairs),
+- a front panel plugboard allowing an additional substitution.
+This make the deciphering operation insanely more difficult (over 150,738,274,937,250 additional substitutions using 10 pairs),
 - a light panel with 26 lamps labeled from A to Z.

 The cipher process can be described as follow :